nrfconnect/sdk-sidewalk/doc/compatibility_matrix.rst

 Compatibility matrix
 ====================

-In this section, you can check the SDK version dependencies for the nRF52840 SoC.
+In this section, you can check the SDK version dependencies.
 The following table demonstrates the compatibility between the nRF Connect SDK and Sidewalk MCU SDK versions:

 +-----------------------------------------+-------------------------+-------------------------------------------------+-----------------------------+